 Using visual, auditory and kinaesthetic elements the programme is accessible to all pupils.

 “The training day was really informative and enjoyable.
 The role play session and the discussion on emotions through the mask making activity were so useful and the drama work really helped with empathy.
 The discussions enabled the children to put their own ideas forward.
 We’re really looking forward to setting up our Playground Pals scheme”.

-Mrs Owen, Primary School, Bristol
+Primary School, Bristol